Ning0233/DSA/README.md

 # DSA
-This is a personal study repo for Leetcode and Hackerrank and DSA
+This is a study repo for Leetcode and Hackerrank and DSA